 We came very close to leaving with a piece of art for the playroom.
 The artist splits his time between western Africa, France, and Santa Fe and his work is really beautiful.
 It had a very Basquiat quality to it, but in the end the colors just weren’t quite right for our space.

 By the time the market was shutting down we were ready for dinner.
 We popped our heads into some of the restaurants that had been recommended time and time again– Cafe Pasqual’s, The Shed– but all had long waits and we actually ended up having pizza in this kind of odd but awesome for the kids game room situation.
-There was a lesson to be learned that we had such an enjoyable night eating pizza in a room where your shoes squeaked a little on the sticky floors below while the kids could run and play and learn the art of foosball.
+There was a lesson to be learned about the joy that could be had while eating pizza in a room where your shoes squeaked on the sticky floors while the kids pretended to know how to play foosball.
 (Plus, the pizza was super delicious!)

-Speaking of highly recommended restaurants, though, Modern General was our favorite spot in town.
+Speaking of highly recommended restaurants, Modern General was our favorite spot in town.
 We ate there an embarrassing amount of times.
 You HAVE to try the green chile cilantro corncakes, but the breakfast biscuit and avocado toast are also so good.
 (My only complaint is they don’t have high chairs, so we just brought Ever’s stroller inside for her to sit in.)
 We ate there on our second day for breakfast before heading out to do the tent rocks / slot canyon hike with all of the kiddos.

 The hike was perfect for families, not too long or strenuous.
 I did the whole thing with Ever in the Ergo carrier.
-My only suggestion would be to wear hats and sunscreen and bring lots of water in the summer months.
+Wear hats and sunscreen and bring lots of water in the summer months.
 There isn’t a lot of shade on the hike.